sindhuranallamotu/Devops-swift/README.md

 2)I have created the  the github action workflow and precommithooks in .gitgub folder to enforce the rules for variablenames in the swift ui project the pre-commit hook runs ESLint locally to enforce linting standards before commits and This workflow will run SwiftLint, a tool to enforce Swift style and conventions, on swift UI
 3)By using the ESLint i have written the customised script for variable name and camelcase and defined these rules in eslint.json

+How ever we can rely on third party tools like sonar cube scan and aptscan,code we will integrate them with the pipeline and check these kind of validations.